colinaverill/altSS_forest_mycorrhizas/readme.md

 ================

-This R project contains all code to replicate analyses and figures presented in Averill et al. 202x.
-Alternative Stable States of the Forest Mycobiome.
+This R project contains all code to replicate analyses and figures presented in Averill et al. 2022.
+Alternative Stable States of the Forest Mycobiome. *Nature Ecology & Evolution*.

 The file `paths.r` is sourced at the top of all analysis and figures scripts.
 This file tracks all file paths within the project.
 To run this